arapulido/katacoda-scenarios/autoscaling-k8s/step7.md

 As in the previous step we enabled DatadogMetric for the Cluster Agent deployment, now the Cluster Agent will create automatically a DatadogMetric object for any HPA or WPA object created with an external metric, for backwards compatibility.

 Let's watch until the DatadogMetric object is created and that it gets a valid value by executing the following command: `kubectl get datadogmetric -w`{{execute}} Once you are done watching the object, type `Ctrl+C` to go back to the terminal.
-You should get an output similar to this one:
+You should get output similar to this one:

 ```
 controlplane $ kubectl get datadogmetric -w